Thomas E. Eckmann

 Enables students interested in new venture creation to explore their entrepreneurial aptitude, formulate their ideas, validate the opportunity, develop a business plan, and demonstrate the depth of their knowledge by preparing an executive summary and competing in the UW Business Plan Competition.
 Credit/no-credit only.
 Offered: W.

-The goal of this course is to prepare students for success in the 2013 UW Business Plan Competition (BPC).
+This course prepares students for success in the 2014 UW Business Plan Competition (BPC).
 The scope of the course includes the development of a new venture from idea generation through business planning, funding and startup.
-Students will learn from assigned reading, class discussions, and guest lectures delivered by some of Seattle’s most accomplished entrepreneurs and subject-matter experts.
+Students will learn from assigned reading, class discussions, and guest lectures delivered by some of Seattle’s most accomplished entrepreneurs and subject-matter experts

 Student learning goals